laurensterhoeven/ws_do_hierarchy/Hierarchy_a_natural_order.md

 ---

-## Definition of Hierarchy
+## What is a hierarchy?

-A system in which people, animals or things are put at various levels or ranks according to their importance
+*"A system in which people, animals or things are put at various levels or ranks according to their importance."*

 ---

+## What types of hierarchies are there?

+Hierarchies structure:

+* Social systems:

+    * Dominance hierarchy
+    * Status hierarchy

+* Object systems

+---
-## Areas of hierarchy
+## Dominance hierarchy

+* displays social structure of animals
+* emerges when members of animal social groups interact
+* competition for access to limited resources and mating opportunities
+* only rule: demonstration of physically superiority prevails

 ---